 In 1869 Alexander Morden Bennett, the founding vicar of Bournemouth, placed an order with Henry Willis for a new organ costing £700.
 Street’s new building of St. Peter’s was largely completed, lacking only west transepts and tower, and the previous temporary organ was ineffectual in the new building.
 The entirely new organ, of 24 stops over three manuals and pedals and with 1292 pipes, was dedicated on St. Luke’s Day in 1870.
 The organ occupied a chamber on the east side of the north transept, next to the sanctuary, and the front pipes were decorated with coloured diaper work in 1873 in keeping with its location.
 Willis cleaned the instrument in 1892, but by 1912 it was described as ‘nearly worn out and hardly worth repairing’.

 The organ was overhauled by the Liverpool firm of Rushworth and Dreaper in 1976, increasing the size to 52 speaking stops and adding a detached console on a moveable platform at the front of the nave.
-Regular maintenance and small modifications have taken place over the years, but today the instrument is in need of a complete overhaul, over forty years after the last.
+Regular maintenance and small modifications have taken place over the years, but today, nearly half a century later, the instrument is in need of a comprehensive rebuild.

 The full specification is available here on the National Pipe Organ Register.